prnbbora4/prnbbora4/README.md

 <!--  Currently Working -->
 <h2 align='left'><i>Currently Working</i></h2>
-- Developing No-Code OTT Solution at Right Hemisphere, Guwahati, Assam
+- Working with a No-Code OTT Solution (Skara) at Flixbox Solutions LLP, Guwahati, Assam. </br>
+- Also working with a truly fully customizable web video player (Splay) lets you host and stream videos on your website

 <!--  Programming Languages -->
 <h2 align='left'><i>Languages and Tools</i></h2>